klho/FLAM/index.md

 % ...
 ```

 Perfect linear scaling is observed.
-However, this property does not extend to higher dimensions, for which more advanced algorithms like ``hifie`` may be better suited; see [Algorithms](#algorithms) for further information.
+However, this property does not extend to higher dimensions, for which more advanced algorithms like `hifie` may be better suited; see [Algorithms](#algorithms) for further information.

-Many other tests beyond ``ie_circle`` are also available, including IEs with different kernels and on various other geometries (prefixed with ``ie_*``), sparse finite difference discretizations of DEs (``fd_*``), and kernel covariance matrices (``cov_*``).
+Many other tests beyond `ie_circle` are also available, including IEs with different kernels and on various other geometries (prefixed with `ie_*`), sparse finite difference discretizations of DEs (`fd_*`), and kernel covariance matrices (`cov_*`).
 The same general style is followed for tests belonging to other algorithms as well.
-From this, you should now be able to navigate FLAM's directory structure and to understand the usage and performance characteristics of the different algorithms by running the tests and---when in doubt---reading the source.
+From this, you should now be able to navigate FLAM's directory structure and to understand the usage and performance characteristics of the different algorithms by running the tests and -- when in doubt -- reading the source.

 ## Algorithms

 FLAM contains a variety of methods for working with structured matrices.
 All are fundamentally based on using geometry to reveal rank structure and so require this information to be passed in by attaching a spatial coordinate to each matrix index.
 Other common features include optimizations for matrix symmetry (which the user must specify since we cannot afford to check) and a tunable accuracy parameter.

 The algorithms can largely be divided into two groups: those designed for dense matrices and those for sparse ones.
-The former is nominally more complicated but somewhat more generic and hence easier to explain---so we'll start there.
+The former is nominally more complicated but somewhat more generic and hence easier to explain -- so we'll start there.
 Throughout, let `M >= N` denote the matrix dimensions and let `d` be the intrinsic dimension of the corresponding spatial geometry.
+While the algorithms are mostly designed for `d <= 3`, there is no such explicit limitation in the code.

 ### Dense matrices